The Complete Guide to Milford Sound© Unsplash

 Milford Sound for Couples

 While tropical sandy beaches tend to be considered the most romantic coastal landscapes, there’s arguably a more endearing quality to the rugged beauty of Milford Sound.
 Lush verdant rainforest, towering peaks formed by glaciers, inky black water that reflects the surroundings so vividly: there’s nowhere like Milford Sound and the Fiordland National Park.
-The dramatic formations of the destination are ideal to celebrate life’s most dramatic moments, whether it’s an anniversary or a honeymoon or, well, just a couples’ getaway.
+The dramatic formations of the destination are ideal for celebrating life’s most dramatic moments, whether it’s an anniversary, a honeymoon or, well, just a couples’ getaway.
 Start planning your romantic retreat to the wilderness with The Honeymoon & Romantic Getaway Guide to Milford Sound.

 Romantic Things to Do

-For more details on each experience and their locations, see the 5 Romantic Activities in Milford Sound for Couples.
+For more details on each experience and its location, see the 5 Romantic Things to Do in Milford Sound.

 Romantic Accommodation

-An overnight cruise can sure be a romantic way to experience Milford Sound, especially at night when the tourist crowds have gone and it’s just you and your hubby under the vivid southern night’s sky.
+An overnight cruise can sure be a romantic way to experience Milford Sound, especially at night when the tourist crowds have gone and it’s just you and your hubby under the vivid southern night sky.
 Alternatively, Milford Sound Lodge offers modern chalets nestled in Fiordland forest with mountain and river views.
-Check them out in the 10 Best Accommodations in Milford Sound or find the next nearest stays in the 7 Best Romantic Accommodations in Te Anau.
+Check them out in the 10 Best Accommodations in Milford Sound or find the next nearest stays in the 10 Most Romantic Accommodations in Te Anau.

 More About Milford Sound